robotlovesyou/tell/README.md

 ## Key outputs

-tilc, a compiler for till code, and tell, a generator which transforms compiled til code into server stubs or documentation are the key outputs of this project.
+tilc, a compiler for til code, and tell, a generator which transforms compiled til code into server stubs or documentation are the key outputs of this project.

 Examples of their operation can be found in the [Testing](#testing) section, specifically under